heyitsolivia/jifbox/README.md

 Post generated GIFs to a Tumblr blog.
 Requires **TUMBLR_KEY**, **TUMBLR_SECRET**, and **TUMBLR_HOSTNAME** to be set and Tumblr to be connected via */settings*.
 You can get these values by registering an app for the [Tumblr API](https://www.tumblr.com/docs/en/api/v2).

+In the Tumblr API app settings set the Default callback URL to `http://[project_domain_name]/settings/tumblr/callback`

 ## Settings

 Basic app configuration is done via environment variables.
 Additional settings for customizing the app are available at *http://\<your jifbox domain\>/settings*.